isupersid/similar-photos-cleaner/README.md

 # Photo Cleaner 📸

 A smart tool to group similar photos, identify the best quality image in each group, and delete duplicates to free up disk space.
-Works with both **local files** and **cloud storage** (Dropbox)!
+Works with **local files** and **cloud storage** (Dropbox, OneDrive, Google Drive)!

 ## ✨ Features